NP-hardness of SVP in Euclidean Space: Introduction

-To prove the full conjecture of van Emde Boas, one needs to remove the randomness from Ajtai's random polynomial time reduction.
-This has been attempted by several authors over the years.
-In particular, Micciancio \cite{Mic98} simplified Ajtai's sophisticated construction and formalized a derandomization approach, assuming a conjectural efficient deterministic construction of a certain combinatorial gadget called a locally dense lattice with an explicit bad center, see \cite[Conjecture 1]{Mic14}.
-Micciancio proposed two ways to efficiently construct the desired gadget.
-The first one \cite{Mic98} is via the conjectural distribution of smooth numbers in very short intervals, but this number theoretic conjecture is currently out of reach, even if one assumes the Riemann hypothesis.
-The second one \cite{Mic12} is the construction of the gadget using a tower of binary BCH codes.
-It seems difficult to make this work as well.
-More recently, Bennet-Peifert \cite{BP23} gave a third method to construct the desired gadget via the lifting of Reed-Solomon codes over large prime finite fields.
-This new method looks simpler and more amenable for de-randomization, as its coding theory analogue \cite{DMS99} (the construction of a similar coding theory gadget using Reed-Solomon codes over large finite fields) had been de-randomized a decade ago \cite{CW09} via an application of Weil's bound for character sums on curves, see also \cite{KA11, Mic14} for new simpler proofs.
-However, as shown in \cite{BP23}, a similar application of the Weil bound does not yield any useful information in the lattice setting.
-The lattice version of the de-randomization along this line turns out to be much deeper, going far beyond the Weil bound.
-In this paper, we show that the problem can be solved by appealing to some of the deepest theorems in arithmetic geometry, including the full strength of Deligne's theorem on the Weil conjectures.
-Our main result is
+More recently, Bennett and Peikert \cite{BP23} proposed a third approach, constructing the gadget by lifting Reed-Solomon codes over large prime finite fields.
+This method appears simpler and more amenable to derandomization, as its coding-theoretic analogue \cite{DMS99}—the construction of a similar gadget using Reed-Solomon codes over large finite fields—was successfully derandomized over a decade ago by Cheng and Wan \cite{CW09} using Weil's bound for character sums on curves (see also \cite{KA11, Mic14} for subsequent simpler proofs).
+However, as demonstrated in \cite{BP23}, a direct application of the Weil bound fails to yield useful information in the lattice setting.
+Indeed, derandomization in the lattice setting is far more profound, requiring techniques that go well beyond the Weil bound.
+In this paper, we show that this barrier can be overcome by appealing to some of the deepest theorems in arithmetic geometry, specifically utilizing the full strength of Deligne's theorem on the Weil conjectures.
+Our main result is: